top of page

 Understanding Care:

-My proposed dissertation research aims to explore who provides care in communities and who is responsible for it, with a particular focus on low-income aging populations and their retirement communities in the American Midwest.
-As a researcher, I am deeply invested in addressing key questions surrounding the social, economic, and cultural factors that influence different approaches to care.
-Specifically, my work seeks to answer: how does access to care differ based on location, socio-economic status, and state [local] public policy?
-And who is responsible for providing care in a community?
+My proposed dissertation research aims to explore who provides affordable social and health care in communities, who is responsible for providing it, with a particular focus on low-income aging populations in the American Midwest.
+My work seeks to answer: how does access to care differ based on location, socio-economic status, and state [local] public policy?

 Contact